unional/iso-error/packages/iso-error/README.md

 It improves upon the base `Error` with:

-- `name`: the name of the error is adjusted to be the name of the sub-class.
+- `name`: the name of the error is adjusted to be the name of the subclass.
 This means it can be used to check for the type of error.
 - Restored prototype chain for ES5 environment (before crossing physical boundary)
   - For more information, you can check it out [here](https://github.com/Microsoft/TypeScript-wiki/blob/master/Breaking-Changes.md#extending-built-ins-like-error-array-and-map-may-no-longer-work)
 - `cause`: supports <https://github.com/tc39/proposal-error-cause>